NeuronBench/nb-docs/content/blog/hello-world.md

 Extending this idea just a little: many of our research findings could have a deeper impact if they provided a toy version that the audience could play with.
 Maybe you just discovered a new form of dendritic computation.
-While Our usual figures and slides convey the technical details well enough, it would be far more memorable if your audience members could reach your model through a link, play with it, feel that they are rediscovering your phenomenon for themselves.
+While our usual figures and slides convey the technical details well enough, it would be far more memorable if your audience members could reach your model through a link, play with it, feel that they are rediscovering your phenomenon for themselves.

-In your best talks, the audience is broiling with ideas to extend or break your model.
+In your most engaging talks talks, the audience is brimming with ideas to extend or challenge your model.
 And the final thing to say about the thesis for NeuronBench in this blog post, relates to this creative energy, and the fact that specialized tools could refine that energy into concrete scientific discoveries.

 How could someone interact with your newly discovered dendritic computation?
 Max, the student who just learned about refractory periods, wants to validate